joebew42/the-gui-todo-kata/README.md

 - Show only the TODOs that are still _active_
 - Show the list of all TODOs (_done_ and _active_ ones)

+A _TODO_ is just a single message, such as: "Buy milk", "Review the code later", "Call Joe".

 ## Requirements

 - You are not allowed to use any kind of Frameworks.